-Figure 16: Monitoring an experiment trial in progress
+Figure 18: Monitoring an experiment trial in progress

-In this case, the researcher will first make sure that the client code can accept input using the NTOP protocol described in Section 5.4.2.
+In this case, the researcher will first make sure that the client code can accept input using the NTCP protocol described in Section 5.4.2.
 Depending on how the client code is implemented, the researcher may need to modify the code (or the underlying framework on which the code runs) to use the client API included in the NEESgrid software release.

-The researcher will use the same processes described in Section 7.1 to enter descriptive data and metadata into the repository and will either start the client code on a local system (as shown in Figure 16) or use the standard Grid components described in Sections 5.3 and 4.4 to locate a suitable compute server and run the client code on that server.
+The researcher will use the same processes described in Section 7.1 to enter descriptive data and metadata into the repository and will either start the client code on a local system (as shown in Figure 18) or use the standard Grid components described in Sections 5.3 and 4.4 to locate a suitable compute server and run the client code on that server.
 After this preparation is complete, the researcher will contact the equipment site to initiate the physical experiment trial.
-As the trial runs, the client code (or its underlying framework) will query the NTOP server on the equipment site's NEES-POP for input.
-The researcher can enter the data from the physical trial into the repository using the methods described in Section 7; if appropriate, results from a numeric simulation may be entered into the repository in the same manner (using the data publication tools described in Section 5.2.3).
+As the trial runs, the client code (or its underlying framework) will read streaming data from the NSDS server on the equipment site's NEES-POP.
+When the trial is finished, the researcher can enter the data from the physical trial into the repository using the methods described in Section 7; if appropriate, results from a numeric simulation may be entered into the repository in the same manner (using the data publication tools described in Section 5.2.3).

 Security throughout the experiment is handled via the mechanisms described in Section 5.1.
-The researcher will use GSI to authenticate to the GRAM server when initiating the numeric simulation and delegate a credential, which the numeric simulation process will use when connecting to the site's NTOP server; standard GSI components will also verify the identities of the GRAM server and NTOP server.
-The site equipment manager (or another designated individual at the equipment site) will use the authorization tools to configure the site's NTOP server to accept "read" requests from that researcher for the duration of that experiment.
+The researcher will use GSI to authenticate to the GRAM server when initiating the numeric simulation and delegate a credential, which the numeric simulation process will use when connecting to the site's NSDS server; standard GSI components will also verify the identities of the GRAM server and NSDS server.
+The site equipment manager (or another designated individual at the equipment site) will use the authorization tools to configure the site's NSDS server to accept "read" requests from that researcher for the duration of that experiment.